seed-run/homepage/_docs/adding-organization-members.md

 ### Changing Roles

-Once a member has been invited or added to the organization, you still have the ability to go in and change their roles.
+Once a member has been invited or added to the organization, you still have the ability to go in and change their roles by hitting the **Manage** button.

 ![Edit member roles](/assets/docs/adding-organization-members/edit-member-roles.png)